-Biden-Harris Administration – Changes to PPP to better reach small businesses.
+Payroll Protection Plan #2 – (Deadline to apply – May 31, 2021) Changes to PPP to better reach small businesses.
 The revised plan will reach 60% more small businesses with fewer than 10 employees, increase funding to small businesses in rural areas, and better distribute funds through Community Development Financial Institutions and Minority Depository Institutions.

 Financial Disaster Assistance Funds and Resources

 Small Business Relief Loan Fund – In response to the COVID-19 pandemic, a community-backed $5 million small business relief loan fund was launched by AltCap, supported by the Greater Kansas City Chamber of Commerce (KC Chamber), the Kansas City Area Development Council (KCADC) the Civic Council of Great Kansas City (Civic Council) and the Ewing Marion Kauffman Foundation.

 U. S. Department of Labor resources for small businesses.